s41nt0l3xus/CTF-writeups/sasctf-quals-2025/broken-trust/README.md

 After building, you can find the Linux client at `xploit/host/xploit`, and the signed TA (Trusted Application) ready for execution in OP-TEE at `xploit/ta/41414141-4141-4141-4141-414141414141.ta`.

 ### QEMU
-To launch QEMU, we'll use a slightly modified version of the script from the assignment archive ([run.sh](./solve/run.sh)):
+To launch QEMU, we'll use a slightly modified version of the script from the task archive ([run.sh](./solve/run.sh)):
 ```bash
 #!/bin/bash